What Age Should You Get Your Financial Shit Together?

 I think it's because young people are lazy.
-They dont have the hard work ethic like we did back in the day.
-Working seven days a week, skipping lunch and riding a bicycle instead of taking the bus to the factory to save every last penny for the mortgage and to buy my dad a car.
+They don't have the work ethic like we did back in the day.
+Just to save every last penny to pay the mortgage I was working seven days a week, skipping lunch, and riding a bicycle instead of taking the bus to the factory.
 I used to buy a Mars Bar and have it in portions over three days.
 The youngsters are too busy going out to nightclubs and spending money.
 Everyone wants to just buy things they don't need.
-I firmly believe if they follow the rules and do as the government dictates, study hard in school and put in hard honest work afterward, they will be successful.
-It's not easy but if you really go for it, anything is possible.
+I firmly believe if you follow the rules, do as the government dictates, study hard in school, and put in hard, honest work afterward, you will be successful.
+It's not easy, but if you really go for it, anything is possible.

 Julian Morgans, Online Editor

-My parents are the kind of people who give everyone a World Vision goat every Christmas, even though mum would be very against eating goats.
-Both were born in 1955—Mum in Melbourne and Dad in the UK.
-They've both been through a kind of share-house Aquarian phase, but these days they live in a nice Bayside home with two types of labrador.
+My parents are the kind of people who give to charities every Christmas.
+Both were born in 1955—Mom in Melbourne and Dad in the UK.
+They've both been through the whole living with roommates phase, but these days they live in a nice Bayside home with two dogs.

-Mum has been a teacher, then a social worker, then a teacher, and now she's a social worker again.
-Take it away, Mum...
+Mom was a teacher, then a social worker, then a teacher, and now she's a social worker again.

 Amanda: I'd bought a house by myself when I was 26.
 It was pretty unusual for a single woman to buy a house by herself then, but it was important to me emotionally as well as financially.
-I'd lost my mum when I was young and moved out.
+I'd lost my mom when I was young and moved out.
 I think that's why I wanted stability, and a roof over my head represented that.
-So I bought a worker's cottage in St Kilda, and I had a $20,000 mortgage.
-It doesn't sound like much now, but I was working as a teacher and earning $200 a week and most of my wage went to the house.
-Then I met your dad, and we sold that and moved to the country.
+So I bought a cottage and had a $20,000 mortgage.
+It doesn't sound like much now, but I was working as a teacher and earning $200 a week, and most of my money went to the house.
+Then I met your dad, and we sold the cottage and moved to the country.
 I regret selling it now.
 Houses in the country don't accrue as much, but still, that decision to buy a house at 26 set us up for life.
 We wouldn't have the house we do now if it wasn't for that decision.

-What sort of savings or investment should I have by the end of my twenties?
+What sort of savings or investment should I have by the end of my 20s?

-Well financial planners say you should aim to save around 10 percent of your wage.
-So let's say by the end of your twenties you're on around $70,000.
+Well, financial planners say you should aim to save around 10 percent of your wage.
+So let's say by the end of your 20s you're on around $70,000.
 You should have saved maybe around $21,000.

 That seems like a lot.

 Maybe, but I think it's important to learn how to save.
-We don't really change much after our twentiess.
-I think we just become older version of ourselves.
-So you need to learn how to save and practice in your twenties.
-After that you're much more a creature of habit, and it only becomes harder.
+We don't really change much after our 20s.
+I think we just become older versions of ourselves.
+So you need to learn how to save and practice in your 20s.
+After that, you're much more a creature of habit, and it only becomes harder.

 What have you learned about the correlation between money and happiness?